 The Significance of Naming Conventions

 For developers, naming conventions that work are like a universal language.
 They enhance code understanding, promote teamwork, and raise the standard of software projects as a whole.
 Appropriate name selection for functions and classes becomes a crucial part of code design in Python, where readability is prioritized.

 Functions: Choosing the Right Verbs

-Functions, as the building blocks of a Python program, should have names that clearly convey their purpose.
-One widely adopted convention is to use verbs or verb phrases to name functions, reflecting the action they perform.
+Functions, as the building blocks of a Python program, should have names that convey their purpose.
+One widely adopted convention is to use verbs or verb phrases to name functions, reflecting the actions they perform.
 For instance, a function that calculates the square root might be aptly named calculate_square_root().